-The Training in Policy Studies (TIPS) program was created to provide a yearlong experience for osteopathic physicians in training (residents) to become familiar with health care issues as they relate to federal and state policies and to equip them with the skills to participate in policy discussions and committee work.
-Graduates of the program join a cadre of health policy experts that may serve on committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine/education, and develop policy positions.
+The Training in Policy Studies (TIPS) program was created to provide a yearlong experience for osteopathic physicians in training (residents and fellows) to become familiar with health care issues as they relate to federal and state policies and to equip them with the skills necessary to meaningfully participate in policy discussions and committee work.
+Graduates of the program join a cadre of health policy experts that may seek to serve on committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine/education, and develop policy positions.

-The program is offered by the New York Institute of Technology College of Osteopathic Medicine in collaboration with osteopathic medical colleges and the governmental affairs offices of the American Association of Colleges of Osteopathic Medicine (AACOM); the American Osteopathic Association (AOA); and the government affairs offices of AACOM, AOA, and the American Osteopathic Healthcare Association (AOHA).
+The program is offered by the New York Institute of Technology College of Osteopathic Medicine in collaboration with osteopathic medical colleges and the governmental affairs offices of the American Association of Colleges of Osteopathic Medicine (AACOM); and the American Osteopathic Association (AOA). .

-Participants will attend 4 intensive three-day seminars.
-The first seminar is an academic orientation scheduled for Washington, D.C.
-Seminars are rotated among osteopathic colleges and the Washington, D.C. area offices of the AOA, AOHA and AACOM.
-Between monthly seminars, participants are expected to devote a minimum of 20 hours to reading, research, and completing written assignments.
+Participants will attend four intensive three-day seminars.
+The first seminar is an academic orientation while the other three seminars are rotated among osteopathic colleges and the Washington, D.C. area offices of the AOA and AACOM.
+Between monthly seminars, participants are expected to devote a minimum of 20 hours to reading, research, and to complete one or more written assignments.

-Program participants will complete a variety of writing exercises culminating in a health policy issue paper.
+Program participants will complete a variety of writing exercises culminating in a health policy project.
 The purpose of the writing component of the curriculum is to enhance the participants’ ability to evaluate, articulate, and formulate concise and objective assessments of health policy issues.
 Program faculty and staff will provide research, writing and editing support throughout all aspects of the program.
 The health policy project will be evaluated by a panel of AOA health policy experts during the final seminar of the program year.